Dutch Brigade (Peninsular War): From Durango to Mesas de Ibor (17 March 1809)

-Over the following months, the brigade was used mainly to perform guard and escort duties.
+In the following months, the brigade was used mainly to perform guard and escort duties.
 Chassé was appointed military governor of Bilbao on 9 November and the brigade was tasked with occupation duties.
-Chassé himself led a reconnaissance force of 500 men in the coastal area west of Bilbao.
-This area had been relatively free of looting, though most of its inhabitants had fled.
+Chassé led a reconnaissance force of 500 men in the coastal area west of Bilbao.
 On 14 December, he was recalled to lead the brigade to Madrid in the train of the 4th Corps.
-The march across high country was hard because an extremely cold winter had set in.
-Foraging was difficult, because the troops that had gone before had effectively looted everything of value, and the population had fled.
+The march across high country was hard because an extremely cold winter had set in and foraging was difficult, because other troops had effectively looted everything of value, and the population had fled.
 Madrid was reached on New Year's Eve 1808.

-The logistical problems that plagued the entire invasion army, were felt even more keenly by the Dutch, as they were supplied only after the French needs were fulfilled.
-The Dutch cavalry, in particular, had insufficient fodder of quality for the horses, and the horses often lost shoes due to the difficult terrain.
-In Bilbao, only 91 of 231 horses were fit for duty.
+The logistical problems that plagued the entire Iberian army, were felt even more keenly by the Dutch, as they were supplied only after the French needs were fulfilled.
+The Dutch cavalry, in particular, had insufficient high quality fodder for the horses, and the horses often lost shoes due to the difficult terrain.
+Arriving at Bilbao, only 91 of 231 horses were fit for duty.
 The horse artillery lost so many horses that their caissons had to be drawn by three, instead of the usual six horses.
 Because the Dutch infantry used a different type of musket that could not use French ammunition, a shortage of ammunition soon occurred.
-The younger officers blamed Chassé for being insufficiently forceful in his representations to the French corps command, and they openly showed their displeasure, which made personal relations with the general difficult.
-Chassé therefore removed a number of "difficult" officers, among them the chief-of-staff Vermeulen, who was replaced by Captain Van Zuylen van Nijevelt.
+The younger officers blamed Chassé for being insufficiently forceful in his representations to the French corps command, and they openly showed their displeasure making personal relations with the general difficult.
+Chassé subsequently removed a number of "difficult" officers, among them the chief-of-staff Vermeulen, who was replaced by Captain Van Zuylen van Nijevelt.

-In Madrid, the entire German division was transferred to I Corps under the command of Marshal Victor (who was married to a Dutch woman) in January 1809.
+In Madrid, the entire German division was transferred to the I Corps under the command of Marshal Victor (who was married to a Dutch woman) in January 1809.
 The brigade received orders to guard one of the three bridges across the Tagus river, at El Puente del Arzobispo, where they arrived at the end of January.
-The Dutch hussars remained with IV Corps, now commanded by General Sébastiani, and took part in, among others, the battle of Ciudad-Real of 27 March 1809, in which Colonel Roest van Alkemade was mentioned in despatches.
+The Dutch hussars remained with the IV Corps, now commanded by General Sébastiani, and took part in, among others, the battle of Ciudad-Real (27 March 1809), at which Colonel Roest van Alkemade was mentioned in despatches.